 - fine-line pens – Pigma Micron pen #01 or #03* #05

-Please Note: This course begins on February 8.
-The last class is on March 29.
-This is a 7-week course.
+Please Note: This course begins on April 26.
+The last class is on June 14.
+This is an 8-week course.

 Instructor: Michèle Tougas, Painter, Member of Lakeshore Association of Artists